-Horse of a lifetime: Casall Ask
+Horse of a lifetime: Casall ASK

 "It was a happy, happy end," Bengtsson tells CNN Sport, visibly emotional as he recalls that triumphant day last May.
 "You couldn't dream of something like that."

-Bengtsson, a two-time Olympic silver medalist for Sweden, attributes Casall Ask's success to an excellent temperament coupled with a gradual introduction to the upper echelons of the sport.
+Bengtsson, a two-time Olympic silver medalist for Sweden, attributes Casall ASK's success to an excellent temperament coupled with a gradual introduction to the upper echelons of the sport.

 "He was very careful, always," reflects Bengtsson.
 "The build-up was also a key reason he lasted so long.